joshua-shorterivey/regression_project/README.md

 ### Acquire
 > Acquired zillow 2017 data from appropriate sources
 * Create local .csv of raw data upon initial acquisition for later use
-> Univariate exploration:
-* Basic histograms for categories
+* Take care of any null values -> Decide on impute or elimination
 > Add appropriate artifacts into `wrangle.py`

 ### Prepare
+> Univariate exploration:
+* Basic histograms/boxplot for categories
+> Took care of outliers
 > Handle any possible threats of data leakage
 > Create dummy vars
 > Split data